What is a Sales Assessment?

 Each sales role requires a specific type of sales rep to match the requirements of the job to be successful.
 Therefore, each sales role needs a benchmark.

-What are the motivational drivers for each sales role?
-What are the personality traits required?
+So, what exactly are the motivational drivers for each sales role?
+How about the personality traits required?
 What are the thinking patterns and cognitive capacities required for success?
 Using a robust sales assessment that measures sales personality, sales motivation, and sales mentality gives you an in-depth view of your candidate that a personality test alone cannot.
 Over time or with a sufficient sample size, defining a benchmark becomes easy to develop.
 From that you can use it as a template for hiring new sales reps who have the right capacities to meet and exceed their sales quotas within their unique sales jobs.